 The ProtonMail team doesn’t have access to any passwords or login credentials for privacy reasons.
 While there is a way to reset passwords and get username reminders, you’ll need to keep your individual credentials double- and triple-safe.

-3. Tutanota
+3. Tuta

-It doesn’t have a a wealth of features and functionality as selling points, just strong, encrypted email.
+It doesn’t have a wealth of features and functionality as selling points, just strong, encrypted email.
 However, this aspect is feature-rich:

 - Each email uses an encrypted Transport Layer Security (TLS) connection that includes end-to-end encryption of your contacts too.